viamrobotics/docs/docs/manage/remotes.md

 ## Usage

-Once your remote is configured, you can able to access all the components and services configured on the remote robot part as though they are resources of your main robot.
+Once your remote is configured, you can access all the components and services configured on the remote robot part as though they were resources of your main robot.
 The only difference is that the names of the components have the remote robot part name prepended to them.
 For example, instead of calling